Quarterly Financial Report - For the quarter ended 30 June 2017

 The NEB receives its funding through annual Parliamentary authorities.
 The majority of expenditures are subsequently recovered from the companies regulated by the NEB and the funds are deposited in the Consolidated Revenue Fund of the Government of Canada.

 Basis of Presentation

-This quarterly report has been prepared by management using an expenditure basis of accounting.
-The accompanying Statement of Authorities includes the National Energy Board’s spending authorities granted by Parliament and those used by the department, consistent with the Main Estimates and Supplementary Estimates for the 2016-17 fiscal years.
+The quarterly financial report has been prepared by management using an expenditure basis of accounting.
+The accompanying Statement of Authorities includes the National Energy Board’s spending authorities granted by Parliament and those used by the department, consistent with the Main Estimates and Supplementary Estimates for the 2017-18 fiscal years.
 This quarterly report has been prepared using a special purpose financial reporting framework designed to meet financial information needs with respect to the use of spending authorities.